Ocasio-Cortez says Jesus would be maligned in Congress

 Ocasio-Cortez said Jesus may very well be called a radical by today's standards because he spoke about loving enemies and embracing strangers.
 She said her faith convinced her that that all people are unconditionally holy and sacred.

-The Post reported that s transgender man was a witness at the hearing.
+The Post reported that a transgender man was a witness at the hearing.
 He is suing a Catholic hospital for canceling his hysterectomy.
 Evan Minton was diagnosed with gender dysphoria, a medical condition where a person experiences deep discomfort with the gender assigned them at birth, according to the American Psychiatric Association.

 The report pointed to the Trump administration’s "conscience rule" that would have cleared the way for doctors to avoid medical procedures on religious grounds.
 The ruling was voided by a federal judge.